Xuezai-wq/SpindleSwin-Net/README.md

-# Swin-Wavelet
+# SpindleSwin-Net

 ## Abstract

-Swin-Wavelet: End-to-end and flexible sleep spindles detection for EEG signals based on wavelet transform and Swin-Transformer.
+SpindleSwin-Net: End-to-end and flexible sleep spindles detection for EEG signals based on wavelet transform and Swin-Transformer.

 Sleep spindle is an important physiological event which can be monitored by EEG that typically occurs in non-REM sleep.
 The detected spindle can be taken as a significant reference, which contributes to the neural mechanisms of cognition associated with sleep and pathophysiological underpinnings of sleep disorders.
 In this study, we proposed first transformer-based spindle detection approach on EEG signals combining wavelet transform and Swin-Transformer.